jmarin/SpatialSearch/README.md

 Building
 --------

-SpatialSearch is built with `Maven <http://maven.apache.org/>`_ .
+SpatialSearch is built with [Maven] `http://maven.apache.org/`.
 The build produces a WAR file suitable for deployment on any JEE 5 compliant Web Container (i.e. Jetty, Tomcat, etc.).

 To perform a full build, including integration tests (see dependencies below before doing this):